clicheduh/PlanIt/README.md

-Projects Management System with authentication and cloud functions
+Project Management System with authentication and cloud functions

 1) Made using React, Redux, and Firebase.
 2) Firebase Firestore used as a real-time database